Symposium Code of Conduct

 - Laser pointer

 Internet access will not be available.
-Slide and overhead projectors will not be available.

 - We are providing a laptop at the podium loaded with Microsoft PowerPoint.

 - We will not allow the use of complex animations, embedded video or the use of any demonstration software unless previously approved by the program chair.
 Approved videos should be in a format that runs properly on a Windows laptop without additional software or plugins.
 We will not provide sound output for the laptop computers used in the sessions.

 - Ever wonder why presentations sometimes show bizarre, unintended symbols and bullets?
 This is due to differences in fonts between computers.
 If you are using many symbols, bullets or uncommon fonts in your presentation we suggest that you embed your fonts into your presentation.